"My goal is to support and empower the client's inner knowing

 Of course, I got into that workshop and I did a few other workshops with him as well, and learned about gratitude and giving back to the spirits.
 He teaches about the importance of honoring grief.
 He’s also an incredible story teller, his stories having layers of meaning.
 Eventually I learned about a Peruvian and Brazilian husband and wife team who were coming to Vermont to teach South American Shamanism.
 This was a one-year apprenticeship with them.
 Over the course of the year there was a group of people that I looked forward to drinking coffee with in the morning.
 We got to know each other pretty well over the year.

-On the last day of the training, one of the grandmothers who was blind asked me to help her.
+On the last day of the training, one of the grandmothers who was blind, asked me to help her.
 At that time, she asked if I would consider being in their Medicine Lodge.
 Explaining that I would be on probation for six months, and at the end of that time if they felt I was a good fit and if I determined they were a good fit, we would continue on together.
 At the end of that six months I was initiated into their Medicine Lodge.
 It was held in the Northeast Kingdom and I was in the lodge for seven years.
 During that time, I took various workshops with the Foundation for Shamanic Studies.
 The leader of the Medicine Lodge was trained by Michael Harner and a graduate of his three-year shamanic program.
 She was also Abenaki.
 She told us that we were to never share the ceremonies that she taught us and I have never spoken of them to anyone.
-After seven years it was time to leave the group and I’m happy to privately discuss this with anyone, but I will not put it out publicly.
-The other grandmother left the group with me.
+After seven years it was time to leave the group.
+The other grandmother left the group as well.
 She was a pipe carrier and also full-blooded Abenaki.
 She worked with me and gave me the pipe teachings for over two years.
 There was a small group of us that traveled all over Vermont and southern Canada doing pipe ceremony for the earth and the people.
 The spirits told her I was to become a pipe carrier, meaning I could teach others the sacred teachings.
-So far, I’ve only taught one person and he is not yet a pipe carrier but still engaged in the teachings.
-This Elder is still alive and I still meet with her once a month, and she just recently gave me the great honor of gifting me her pipe.
-She requested of a lodge leader in our group, who is a friend and also an Elder, that I become trained as a water pourer for sweat lodge.
+So far, I’ve only taught a handful of people.
+She requested of a lodge leader in our group that I become trained as a water pourer for sweat lodge.
 I was taught in the traditional way, including learning the songs, and fasted for a total of 10 days, during which I had to carve another pipe.
-This Elder is still alive and I still meet with her once a month, and she just recently gave me the great honor of gifting me her pipe.
+This Elder is still alive and I still meet with her twice a month, and she just recently gave me the great honor of gifting me her pipe.